Abscess

 Medical history:

-Predisposing factors: Recent surgery, skin injuries, indwelling catheters, or weakened immune system increase the risk of abscess formation.
+Specifically, factors like recent surgery, skin injuries, indwelling catheters, or a weakened immune system can increase the risk of abscess formation.".

 Physical examination: